 Explore Data.gov - a U.S. government website where you can search for data sets by keyword or browse by general categories.

 How many towns were incorporated in Massachusetts in 1775?

 Use the Historical Statistics of the United States (Millennial edition) to locate data from the U.S. Colonial period including population, economics, government, agricultural and manufacturing statistics.

 Click on the link to Governance and International Relations

 On the right, select the chapter, Colonial Statistics

 From the Tables list, select Migration and Labor

 Select the table: Towns settled and incorporated in New England….

 Data visualization is a way of analyzing, understanding and communicating the meaning of data.

-At the University of Arizona, this is taught within departments such as Computer Science and The School of Information: Science, Technology and the Arts (SISTA), etc. In addition, the University Information Technology Services offers a Visualization Consultation service.
+At the University of Arizona, this is taught within departments such as Computer Science and The School of Information: Science, Technology and the Arts (SISTA), etc. In addition, the University Information Libraries offers data visualization resources.